earthspecies/biodenoising/README.md

 ```

 In your favorite video conference call application, just select "Soundflower (2ch)"
-as input to enjoy your denoised speech.
+as input to enjoy your denoised audio.

 Watch our live demo presentation in the following link: [Demo][demo].